-Calcium in the skin layer: constitutes a central factor in the cell division and renewal process, from the layer of the dermis to the epidermis, through creation of protein kinase C enzymes (PKC).
+Calcium in the skin layer: constitutes a central factor in the cell division and renewal process, from the layer of the dermis to the epidermis, through the creation of protein kinase C enzymes (PKC).
 Normal cell division gives the skin flexibility and a fresh appearance.

-Calcium plays an important part also in creation of the epidermis layer's skin barrier.
-A proper calcium level protects the skin from dryness, particularly in cold weather or after chemical peel.
-Calcium participates also in creation of the skin's own antioxidant system that combats free radicals and radiation.
+Calcium plays an important part also in the creation of the epidermis layer's skin barrier.
+A proper calcium level protects the skin from dryness, particularly in cold weather or after a chemical peel.
+Calcium participates also in the creation of the skin's antioxidant system that combats free radicals and radiation.
 It protects the elastic fibers from oxidation and changes caused to DNA.
 Recent studies have revealed that a high calcium level in the skin protects it from early aging processes.

 Zinc plays an important role in the immune system and the body's self-repair system.
-It participates in cell division, in the growing process, in healing wounds and in keeping a correct acidity balance.
-It constitutes a component in scores of enzymatic reactions in the human body and as a basis in the hair growing process.
+It participates in cell division, in the growing process, in healing wounds, and in keeping a correct acidity balance.
+It constitutes a component in scores of enzymatic reactions in the human body and as a basis in the hair-growing process.

 Magnesium is essential for the body's proper functioning.
 It works (together with various enzymes) in 300 different biochemical breakdown and building processes carried out continuously in the body.
-Magnesium helps in building the bones, producing protein, making vitamin D available to the body and giving vital energy to the cells.
+Magnesium helps in building the bones, producing protein, making vitamin D available to the body, and giving vital energy to the cells.

 Potassium maintains the existence of a balance of fluids in the cell and is essential for daily existence.
 Potassium helps muscular activity and participates in the process of sending neural information through the neurons.
-It releases energy from proteins, fat and carbohydrates during metabolism for the use of the cells and muscles.
+It releases energy from proteins, fat, and carbohydrates during metabolism for the use of the cells and muscles.
 Potassium, unlike other minerals, is stored in the actual cells and works from there.

 Potassium in the skin layer: maintains a suitable level of acidity.
 It balances the transfer of fluids in the cells and maintains a high level of moisture in the skin.
-It introduces nutrients into the cell membranes and participates in the protein synthesis.
+It introduces nutrients into the cell membranes and participates in protein synthesis.
 It helps to neutralize free radicals and to calm acne outbreaks.

-There is sulfur in all the body's cells and particularly in the keratin cells which are rich in protein and build the skin layers, hair and nails.
+There is sulfur in all the body's cells and particularly in the keratin cells which are rich in protein and build the skin layers, hair, and nails.
 Sulfur is part of the chemical structure of the amino acids that build the cells, and is essential in the process of absorbing some of the vitamins in the body.
-Sulfur helps to kill bacteria and cleanses the blood, it helps the liver to clean the body of toxins such as lead, aluminum and mercury.
+Sulfur helps to kill bacteria and cleanses the blood, it helps the liver to clean the body of toxins such as lead, aluminum, and mercury.

 Phosphorus is an essential basis for almost all known life forms.
-Inorganic phosphorus (phosphate ions) serves as part of the nuclear molecules (DNA and RNA), part of the bone structure and the cell membranes (phospholipids).
+Inorganic phosphorus (phosphate ions) serves as part of the nuclear molecules (DNA and RNA), part of the bone structure, and the cell membranes (phospholipids).
 Phosphorus is the main negative ion in the intracellular fluid and plays a part in maintaining the balance of acidity and electrolytes in the body.
-Living cells use phosphorus in order to produce energy (ATP).
+Living cells use phosphorus to produce energy (ATP).

 Phosphorus in the skin layer: Phosphorus participates in protein production.
-Therefore it is essential for creation of new cells.
-This mineral is important and essential for all proper functioning of the skin system starting from creation of energy for the cells, the metabolic process and principally the capacity for self-repair of cells damaged because of external aggressions.
+Therefore it is essential for the creation of new cells.
+This mineral is essential for all proper functioning of the skin system starting from the creation of energy for the cells, the metabolic process, and principally the capacity for self-repair of cells damaged because of external aggressions.